lxieyang/caen-connect-tutorial/README.md

 - Play with the stuff in `sample-project` on CAEN!
 Best wishes!

+## Contributors
+- Special thanks to **Joshua Agby** for:
+	- pointting out that the name of the plugin is actually `SFTP` instead of `Sublime SFTP`.
+So please type `SFTP` when searching for the plugin in your package control.
+	- providing an alternative `remote_path` in case of the `Folder does not exist` error, which is `/your-uniqname/path/to/your/project/folder`.

 ## About
 I created this tutorial when I was TAing **EECS484 Database Management Systems** at the University of Michigan, Ann Arbor.
 I would expect less situations where we helped you modify the code and you want to run it right afterwards, so you ~~email the latest version to yourself, log into CAEN using VNC, open up a browser, download it, put into the right directory, and then~~ run it.